Charles Wood, 2nd Earl of Halifax: Early life and education

-Wood was the son of Edward Wood, 1st Earl of Halifax, statesman and Foreign Secretary, and Lady Dorothy Evelyn Augusta Wood (née Onslow).
-He was educated at Eton College.
-Charles graduated from Christ Church, University of Oxford, Oxford, England, in 1934 with a Bachelor of Arts (B.A.) degree.
-He successfully captained the Oxford University Polo Team in the same year.
+Wood was the son of Edward Wood, a Conservative politician, later created Earl of Halifax, Viceroy of India, and Foreign Secretary, by his marriage to Lady Dorothy Evelyn Augusta Onslow, a daughter of William Onslow, 4th Earl of Onslow, a former Governor-General of New Zealand.
+He was educated at Eton and Christ Church, Oxford, graduating in 1934 with a B.A. degree.
+He captained the Oxford University Polo Team in the same year.

 Career

-He gained the rank of 2nd Lieutenant in 1934 in the service of the Royal Horse Guards.
-Like his father, Wood also entered politics, becoming Member of Parliament (MP) for the City of York in 1937, as a Conservative.
-In 1939, at the outbreak of World War II, he rejoined the Royal Horse Guards and served for three years in the Middle East.
-Charles was styled Lord Irwin between 1944 and 1959.
-In 1959, Wood succeeded his father as 2nd Earl of Halifax.
-He continued as a member of parliament during this time.
+In 1934, Wood was commissioned as a 2nd Lieutenant into the Royal Horse Guards.
+Like his father, in 1937 he entered politics as a Conservative, becoming Member of Parliament for the City of York.
+In 1939, at the outbreak of the Second World War, he rejoined the Royal Horse Guards and served for three years in the Middle East, continuing as a member of parliament during this time.
 At the 1945 general election, he lost his seat to the Labour candidate, John Corlett.

-Charles held the office of Deputy Lieutenant of the East Riding in Yorkshire between 1955 and 1968, Lord-Lieutenant of Humberside between 1974 until 1980 and High Steward of York Minster between 1972 until 1980.
+Wood was styled Lord Irwin between 1944 and 1959, when he succeeded his father as Earl of Halifax and joined the House of Lords.
+He was a Deputy Lieutenant of the East Riding in Yorkshire between 1955 and 1968, and Lord-Lieutenant of Humberside between 1974 and 1980.
+He was also High Steward of York Minster between 1972 until 1980.

-In 1978, his horse Shirley Heights won The Derby.
-The earl died in 1980 and was buried at All Saints' parish church, Kirby Underdale, where a Halifax family memorial is to be found.
+In 1978, his horse Shirley Heights won the Derby.

+The 2nd Earl of Halifax died in 1980 and was buried at All Saints' Church, Kirby Underdale, where a Halifax family memorial is to be found.